Click image to enlarge

 |

-On the Washington State side of the Bingen Gap is the "Coyote Wall", a steep massive basalt cliff of Columbia River Basalt.
-The west side is a steep, with sloping fields on the east.
+On the Washington State side of the Bingen Gap is the "Coyote Wall", a steep massive basalt cliff, rising to 1,800 feet.

 |